om04patel/passwordStrengthChecker/README.md

 - Username Creation: Allows users to create new usernames, ensuring that each username is unique.

--Password Strength Validation: Ensures passwords meet specific security criteria, such as length and the inclusion of various character types.
+- Password Strength Validation: Ensures passwords meet specific security criteria, such as length and the inclusion of various character types.

--Password Change: Users can search for their usernames and change their passwords.
+- Password Change: Users can search for their usernames and change their passwords.

--Display Usernames: Displays all usernames stored in the database.
+- Display Usernames: Displays all usernames stored in the database.

 # How to Use